aaronvogel/hass-timezone-updater/README.md

 ## How It Works

 ```
-GPS Update → Local Polygon Lookup → Distance Calculation → Adaptive Interval → Auto-Update HA Timezone
+GPS Update → Local Polygon Lookup → Distance to Adjacent Timezone → Adaptive Interval → Auto-Update HA Timezone
 ```

 1. Reads your GPS coordinates from a device tracker entity
 2. Performs point-in-polygon lookup against locally stored timezone boundaries
-3. Calculates distance to the nearest boundary edge (and along your heading)
+3. Calculates distance to the nearest *adjacent timezone* (not coastal/ocean edges)
+4. Also calculates distance along your heading to the next timezone
-4. Sets polling interval based on distance and speed
+5. Sets polling interval based on distance and speed
-5. Updates Home Assistant's timezone when you cross a boundary
+6. Updates Home Assistant's timezone when you cross a boundary

+### Smart Boundary Detection

+The integration intelligently ignores boundaries that don't lead to a different timezone.
+For example:

+- If you're in California (Pacific time), it measures distance to the Mountain timezone boundary to the east, **not** the edge of the Pacific timezone polygon in the ocean
+- When calculating distance along your heading, it only reports a boundary if crossing it would put you in a different timezone

+This ensures you get accurate, meaningful distance readings regardless of your proximity to coastlines or other non-timezone boundaries.

 ## Installation